hashtag-squirrel/hashtagsheep-blog/app/src/content/blog/woodworking-101-part1.md

 Like every woodworking content creator, I also need one of *those* advice series where I explain what you should do when getting into woodworking.
 If you're already bored by that topic, I understand, and I won't be mad if you stop reading.

-While I'll give some advice on what tools to get and how you can start experimenting with your new hobby, I want to focus more on the things I learned when starting out that I *wish* I had heard from the sources I used back then.
+While I'll share some basic pointers on how to get started with your new hobby, I want to focus more on the things I learned when starting out that I *wish* I had heard from the sources I used back then.

-This first part addresses the elephant in the room and skips over the tiny stuff: the power tools, especially battery platforms.
+This first part addresses the elephant in the room: the power tools, especially battery platforms.
 Cordless hand tools have become so good that I wouldn't recommend any corded version anymore (with a few exceptions that aren't relevant for beginners).
 Corded tools are still cheaper and get the job done, but you trade in a lot of comfort and ease of use.
 Most of my corded tools are leftovers from before I had a solid battery platform.

 So let's dive into the decision-making process: